Brenda Bailey

-Brenda Bailey (born 1966 or 1967) is a Canadian businesswoman and politician who currently serves as a member of the Legislative Assembly (MLA) of British Columbia, representing the electoral district of Vancouver-False Creek from 2020 to 2024, and Vancouver-South Granville since 2024.
-A member of the British Columbia New Democratic Party, she has been a cabinet minister under Premier David Eby since 2022, currently serving as Minister of Finance of British Columbia.
+Brenda Bailey (born 1966 or 1967) is a Canadian businesswoman and politician who is a member of the Legislative Assembly (MLA) of British Columbia, representing the electoral district of Vancouver-False Creek from 2020 to 2024, and Vancouver-South Granville since 2024.
+A member of the British Columbia New Democratic Party, she has been a cabinet minister under Premier David Eby since 2022.

-Biography
+Life and early career

 Born and raised in Nanaimo, Bailey graduated from McGill University in 1990 with a bachelor of arts degree in political science and international relations, and holds a degree in social work from University of Victoria.
 She had worked in the non-profit sector, including as regional manager for the Canadian Cancer Society, prior to entering the video game industry.
-She co-founded the Vancouver-based game developer Deep Fried Entertainment in 2005, serving as chief operating officer.
-In 2010 she co-founded Silicon Sisters, the first Canadian video game studio founded by women to create high quality games for women and girls, and served as chief executive officer (CEO).
+She co-founded the Vancouver-based game developer Deep Fried Entertainment in 2005, as chief operating officer.
+In 2010 she co-founded Silicon Sisters, the first Canadian video game studio founded by women to create high quality games for women and girls, and was chief executive officer (CEO).
 She also co-founded Women in Games Vancouver to support more women entering the sector.

-Bailey had served as the executive director of Big Sisters of BC Lower Mainland, before being named executive director of DigiBC, the Interactive and Digital Media Industry Association of British Columbia in February 2018.
+Bailey had been the executive director of Big Sisters of BC Lower Mainland, before being named executive director of DigiBC, the Interactive and Digital Media Industry Association of British Columbia in February 2018.